 It said stakeholders ‘pointed to racism and discrimination experienced by communities and more specifically by BAME key workers as a root cause affecting health, and exposure risk and disease progression risk’.

-It added: ’For many BAME groups lack of trust of NHS services and health care treatment resulted in their reluctance to seek care on a timely basis, and late presentation with disease’.
+PHE added that many BAME groups lack ‘trust of NHS services and health care treatment resulted in their reluctance to seek care on a timely basis, and late presentation with disease’.

 Clinical recommendations in the report included: